rdfostrich/article-jws2018-ostrich/content/fundamentals.md

 </figcaption>
 </figure>

-This approach could also act as a pure RDF archiving solution, without (necessarily efficient) querying capabilities, in which case only a single index would be required.
+<span style="color: red">Miel: which approach?</span>This approach could also act as a dedicated RDF archiving solution
+without (necessarily efficient) querying capabilities.
-By storing only one index, such as `SPO`, the required storage space could be further reduced.
+In this case, only a single index would be required, such as `SPO`, which would reduce the required storage space even further.
-If querying would become required afterwards, the auxiliary `OSP` and `POS` indexes could still be derived from this main index during a one-time processing phase before querying.
+If querying would become required afterwards, the auxiliary `OSP` and `POS` indexes could still be derived from this main index during a one-time, pre-querying processing phase.

-This technique is similar to the [HDT-FoQ](cite:cites hdtfoq) extension for HDT that adds additional indexes to a basic HDT file to enable faster querying for any triple pattern.
+<span style="color: red">Miel: which technique?</span>This technique is similar to the [HDT-FoQ](cite:cites hdtfoq) extension for HDT that adds additional indexes to a basic HDT file
+to enable faster querying for any triple pattern.
 The main difference is that HDT-FoQ uses the indexes `OSP`, `PSO` and `OPS`, with a different triple pattern to index mapping as shown in [](#triple-pattern-index-mapping-hdt).